Creating a Workflow-Type Application

 Workflow Nodes

 Workflows look a lot like flow diagrams.
-But instead of showing logical stages, they show business-specific actions.
+But, instead of showing logical stages, they show business-specific actions.
 Workflows are comprised of elements called nodes, assembled and connected from end-to-end.
-To understand how nodes come together, you can place them in these buckets:
+To understand how nodes work together, organize them in the following way:

 Connecting Nodes

-You connect nodes by clicking and dragging from one node's output port (right) to the input port (left) of another.
+You connect nodes by clicking and dragging connections from one node's output port (right) to the input port (left).
 However, you can only connect nodes that are in the same workflow.
 For workflows that hand-off to other workflows, you need to create new connections using a Handoff node.

 Each node has ports on the side to connect one node to the next.
 Once connected, each port displays an arrow indicating the order of steps in your workflow.
 Some nodes have only one port, such as Start and End nodes.
 These nodes only need one connection for their roles.